 ACD Agents are normally grouped together to handle incoming telephone calls that are associated with particular functions or departments in an organization; for example, Sales or Engineering.
 Callers are then directed to the Group that best serves their needs.
-The formation of ACD Agent Groups with two or more Agents in each Group allows calls to be handled on a Group basis rather than on an individual basis.
-An Agent can have multiple Agent ID's, but Agents can only have one Agent ID per group, and can only log in one Agent ID per telephone.
+The formation of ACD call Groups with two or more Agents in each Group then allows calls to be handled on a Group basis rather than on an individual basis.
+Agents can belong to more than one Group, however, they are allowed to log in to only one Agent Group at a time.

-Agent Groups are assigned a unique 3-digit reporting number as well as an Agent Group directory number.
+Agent Groups are assigned a unique 3-digit Identification (I.D.) number as well as an Agent Group directory number.
 You will use both of these numbers as discussed throughout this guide.